Connect with us

 The FDA’s approach to disclosure contrasts with rules for conferences at which doctors earn credit for continuing medical education.
 For example, for a recent conference in Boston on technology for treatment of heart failure, including TriClip, the group holding the meeting directed speakers to include in their slide presentations disclosures going back 24 months.

-‘Unbridled Enthusiasm'
+‘Unbridled Enthusiasm

-The FDA has designated TriClip a “breakthrough” device with “the potential to provide more effective treatment or diagnosis of a life-threatening or irreversibly debilitating disease” with current treatments, an agency official, Megan Naber, told the advisory committee.
+The FDA has designated TriClip a “breakthrough” device with “the potential to provide more effective treatment or diagnosis of a life-threatening or irreversibly debilitating disease” compared with current treatments, an agency official, Megan Naber, told the advisory committee.

 Naber said that for breakthrough devices, the “totality of data must still provide a reasonable assurance of safety and effectiveness” but the FDA “may be willing to accept greater uncertainty” about the balance of risks and benefits.

-In a briefing paper for the advisory committee, FDA staff pointed out findings from a clinical trial that didn't reflect well on TriClip.
-For example, treated with TriClip had “numerically higher” mortality and heart failure hospitalization rates during the 12 months after the procedure compared with a control group, according to the report.
-Tippen, the Abbott spokesperson, didn't respond to a request for comment on those findings.
+In a briefing paper for the advisory committee, FDA staff pointed out findings from a clinical trial that didn’t reflect well on TriClip.
+For example, patients treated with TriClip had “numerically higher” mortality and heart failure hospitalization rates during the 12 months after the procedure compared with a control group, according to the report.
+Tippen, the Abbott spokesperson, didn’t respond to a request for comment on those findings.

 The committee voted 14-0 that TriClip was safe for its intended use.
 The panel voted 12-2 that the device was effective, and it voted 13-1 that the benefits of TriClip outweighed the risks.